Nathan Davis (rugby league): Background

 Born in Sydney, New South Wales, Davis is of Indigenous Australian descent.
 He played his junior rugby league for the Hinchinbrook Hornets and Mount Pritchard Mounties, before being signed by the Parramatta Eels.

 Playing career

 Early career

 In September and November 2013, Davis played for the Australian Schoolboys.
 In 2014 and 2015, he played for the Parramatta Eels' NYC team.

 2016

 In 2016, Davis joined the Gold Coast Titans.
 In round 1 of the 2016 NRL season, he made his NRL debut for the Titans against the Newcastle Knights.

 2017

-In March, Davis rejoined the Eels after gaining a release from his Titans contract.
+In March, Davis rejoined the Parramatta club after gaining a release from his Gold Coast Titans contract.
 Parramatta exercised an option to extend Davis until the end of the 2018 season.
 He made his debut for Parramatta against the North Queensland Cowboys in Darwin on 10 June 2017.
-Davis made no further appearances for Parramatta in The 2017 season and spent the rest of the year with Wentworthville in The Intrust Super Premiership NSW competition.
+Davis made no further appearances for Parramatta in the 2017 season and spent the rest of the year with Wentworthville in the Intrust Super Premiership NSW competition.